The Golden Quill: An initiative of the Our Languages blog

 2020: Charles Slowey

-Charles Slowey, Assistant Deputy Minister, Community and Identity, Canadian Heritage, showed us how experiences or events, such as the COVID-19 pandemic, change the way we communicate.
+Charles Slowey, then Assistant Deputy Minister, Community and Identity, Canadian Heritage, showed us how experiences or events, such as the COVID-19 pandemic, change the way we communicate.

 2019: Jean-Pierre Blais